About Me

 As I see it, the dispositive point in analyzing American history and tradition for purposes of the Fourteenth Amendment inquiry is that abortion was largely prohibited in most American States as of 1868 when the Fourteenth Amendment was ratified, and that abortion remained largely prohibited in most American States until Roe was decided in 1973.

 One thing covered in the discussions of this case is the complexity of how "largely prohibited" abortion was in 1868.
-The same can be said for its prohibition afterwards.
-The discussion in Lawrence v.
+The same can be said for its prohibition afterward.
+Lawrence v.
 Texas comes to mind.
 For instance, there was a general opposition to targeting women themselves in enforcing anti-abortion laws.
-A telling point that is just one reason why abortions occurred in large numbers during this time period.
+A telling point that is just one reason why abortions occurred in large numbers during this period.

 The Court in Roe erroneously assigned itself the authority to decide a critically important moral and policy issue that the Constitution does not grant this Court the authority to decide.